malsadig/crowdstrike-hw/README.md

 3. Asynchronous processing: Currently, the program blocks till URLs are read (in parallel) before computing stats, but with 20K URLs it makes more sense to asynchronously compute individual URL metrics as they're read rather than blocking for all URLs to be read first.
 4. Database and caching use: Instead of keeping all the data in memory, I would make use of databases and caching to store the URLs to be read (in case of retries) as well as the data from the URLs, so that connections don't have to be opened again needlessly.
 This also allows for less computation to be needed in memory.
 5. Monitoring & logging: I would add metrics, logging, and monitoring to watch which URLs were successful or not, and why.
-6. Retries: I implement retry logic and ensure that retry logic is sound in case of any failure.
+6. Retries: I would implement some retry logic and ensure that retry logic is sound in case of any failure.

 ---

 ### 4. How would you test your code for production use at scale?

-In addition to adding more integration testing, one key area I would test for production use at scale is performance/load testing.
+In addition to adding more integration testing, one key area I would test for production use at scale is **performance/load testing**.

-To do this, I would use something like JMeter or Gatling to send massive amounts of load to the code.
-This would give me a good idea of the capability of the system, and whether it needed to scale further, and also would let me know its breaking point.
-I'd also be able to see how the system behaves under heavy load, such as how the concurrency holds up or if there are any deadlocks or problems that occur - to then be fixed.
+To do this, I would use something like JMeter or Gatling to send massive amounts of load to the program.
+This would give me a good idea of the capability of the system and whether it needs to scale further.
+It would also let me know its breaking point.
+I'd also be able to see how the system behaves under heavy load, such as how the concurrency holds up or if there are any deadlocks or problems that occur - which I can then fix.

 I would also add a much wider array of test data to see how the program parses different types of data (or faulty data) and how it handles malformed data in a variety of ways, in order to simulate production level data.
 This would include testing malformed CSVs, unavailable URLs, and network interruptions.

 I would ensure that all tests, including unit, integration, and load testing, are carried out on each code push to the CI/CD pipeline.

-I would add metrics (such as 404s, successes, 500s, etc), monitoring, and alerting (using Elasticsearch, Logstash, Kibana, and Pagerduty) to ensure that any fires are detected and put out.
+I would add metrics collection (such as for 404s, successes, 500s, etc), monitoring, and alerting (using Elasticsearch, Logstash, Kibana, and Pagerduty) to ensure that any fires are detected and put out immediately.

 Lastly, I would test to ensure that there are no single points of failure.
 I would check to see what happens if an application server goes down, or if a database goes down, or a cache goes down, etc. I would ensure that there is good failover and replication to make sure no data is lost and that the system does not crash or halt.